rxdock/rxdock/docs/getting-started-guide/building.rst

 Test
 ^^^^

-Run the rDock unit tests to check build integrity.
+Run the |Dock| unit tests to check build integrity.
 If no failed tests are reported you should be all set.

 .. code-block:: bash